AddyaPandey/SortSmart/README.md

 # SortSmart: Interactive Data Table

-A modern, responsive data table solution built with React.js and TailwindCSS.
+A modern and responsive data table solution built with React.js and TailwindCSS.

 ## Features

 - Smart global search across all columns
-- Column-specific filters with dropdowns
+- Column specific filters with dropdowns
-- Sort any column (ascending/descending)
+- Sort any column (ascending or descending)
-- Add new employees with a user-friendly modal
+- Add new employees with a user friendly modal
 - Delete employees with confirmation
 - Responsive and mobile-friendly design
 - Resizable columns
 - Export to CSV
 - Pagination
-- Clean, modern UI with light sky blue theme
+- Clean and modern UI with light sky blue theme

 ## Tech Stack